 - Beach bag: Bring a beach bag to put all your items in, or if you prefer just use your backpack as discussed above.

-- Passport / Visa: Bring with you your passport and check with the Greek embassy in your country if you need a visa.
+- Passport / Visa: Bring with you your passport and check here if you need a visa.

 - Document holder: These come in handy when you have multiple tickets for transport, tours and hotels.